ThornyFFXI/gdifonts/readme.md

     position_y = 0,
     visible = true,
     text = '',
+    background = { visible = false }
 };
 ```
 Once you've created the settings table, you can create a managed font object with this call:
 ```
 local myFontObject = gdi:create_object(fontSettings, false);
 ```
-To destroy the object, use this call:
+To remove the object from management, use this call:
 ```
 gdi:destroy_object(myFontObject);
 ```
-You do not need to destroy managed font objects on unload; destroying the interface will handle it.
+You do not need to destroy objects unless they are managed, once no remaining references remain the garbage collector will clear up resources.<br><br>
-If you only want to temporarily hide the object, you should use the set_visible method instead of destroying it.<br><br>

 ## Modifying a font object
 To update the object's text or parameters, you can use any of these calls, which set the same values in defaults:
 ```
-myFontObject:set_box_height(height); --Sets maximum height of font.
+myFontObject:get_background(); --Returns a rectangle object that will always be drawn immediately prior to the font object if visible. myFontObject:set_background(settings); --Sets the background using a table of the same format used in creating a rectangle. myFontObject:set_bg_overlap(overlap); --Sets how many pixels the background should overlap the font. myFontObject:set_box_height(height); --Sets maximum height of font.
 Accepts a number, 0 will be treated as no maximum. myFontObject:set_box_width(width); --Sets maximum width of displayed font.
 Accepts a number, 0 will be treated as no maximum. myFontObject:set_font_alignment(alignment);  --Sets font alignment.
 Accepts gdi.Aligment.Left, gdi.Alignment.Center, or gdi.Alignment.Right.